 SSR markers are considered the markers of choice for plant genetics and breeding applications (Gupta and Varshney, 2000).
 In case of chickpea, however, only few hundred SSR markers were available until recently (Table 3).
 It is also important to note that majority of these markers were developed from targeted SSRs for assaying variation in particular repeat motifs.
-Furthermore, low level of polymorphism especially in the cultivated germplasm of chickpea posed a need for development of large scale SSR marker.
-Hence in order to increase the molecular marker repertoire and to develop genome wide SSR markers, ICRISAT in collaboration with University of Frankfurt, Germany, developed 311 SSR markers from SSR-enriched libraries (Nayak et al.,
+Furthermore, low level of polymorphism especially in the cultivated germplasm of chickpea posed a need for the development of large-scale SSR markers.
+Hence, in order to increase the molecular marker repertoire and to develop genome-wide SSR markers, ICRISAT in collaboration with the University of Frankfurt, Germany, developed 311 SSR markers from SSR-enriched libraries